-There is a wide variety of textile arts courses available with some very prestigious tutors including Shibori with Janice Gunner, Hand Sewn Narrative Textiles with Janet Bolton and Machine Embroidery with Wendy Dolan plus many more.
+There is a wide variety of textile arts courses available with some very prestigious tutors including Stitch Books with Anne Kelly, Hand Sewn Narrative Textiles with Janet Bolton and Machine Embroidery with Wendy Dolan plus many more.

 The Open College of the Arts offers students the chance to study textiles at foundation level continuing up to degree level to achieve a BA(Hons) in Textiles if desired.
 As the courses are run through distance learning, you study in the comfort of your own home, offering significant savings on travel and accommodation costs that you might traditionally incur.
 It also gives people the chance to study for a degree as mature students whilst working or looking after a family.

 You can start with the Foundations Textiles Course before embarking on a degree course.
-The Foundations course runs over 12 months with 8 hours of work required each week and costs £795.
+The Foundation course runs over 12 months with 8 hours of work required each week and costs £900.
 The degree course is broken into three levels with a choice of pathways that build upon each other.
-The full degree costs £9,505 and there are loans available.
+The full degree from foundation upwards costs around £11,000 and there are loans available.
 To find out more about the Foundations Textiles Course, see here.
 More information on the degree course and choices here.

 Studio 11 in Eastbourne is an exciting venue offering monthly textiles courses with Christine Chester, as well as day workshops and short courses.
-Monthly courses run for 11 months and include dyeing, printing and City & Guilds Patchwork & Quilting.
+The subjects concentrate mainly on print or dye based work with or without stitch; design into print; or developing personal responses.
+There are also some online courses on offer now.
 Find out what’s on offer on the website.

-Dionne is a well known practising textile artist who regularly teaches workshops on devore, sketchbooks and thread painting at Janome HQ in Stockport - see here for courses.
-She also teaches at other venues in the UK and abroad.
+Dionne is a well known practising textile artist who regularly teaches workshops on devore, sketchbooks and thread painting.